-I want to begin today by sending my deepest sympathies to the family of Emma Mhic Mhathúna and especially to her children.
+I begin by sending my deepest sympathy to the family of Emma Mhic Mhathúna and especially her children.
 Ar dheis Dé go raibh a h-anam dílis.
-Emma was a woman who strongly advocated for a better health service and shone such a bright light on why that is required in areas such as oversight, governance and accountability that clearly need so much improvement.
+Emma was a woman who strongly advocated for a better health service and shone such a bright light on why that was required in areas such as oversight, governance and accountability that clearly need so much improvement.
 We think of Emma today, her family and community and we all pledge to build a better health service in her memory.

 The Bill before us is an important step on a long journey of reform, as committed to by the Government in A Programme for a Partnership Government, and the delivery of a world-class health and social care service for Ireland as envisaged in the Sláintecare report of the Oireachtas Committee on the Future of Healthcare.
 With a budget of €17 billion, as of yesterday, and a significant workforce, the HSE is our largest State agency and one of our most important.
 It has a range of functions under legislation and provides essential services across the health and social care spectrum to citizens in every city, town and village in the country.
 It plays a vital role in each of our lives, often when we are at our most vulnerable or in times of crisis.
 Therefore, it is essential that we ensure good governance, accountability and transparency across all layers of the HSE.
 This Bill, as introduced to Senators here today, plays an essential role in the reform process by providing for independent board oversight of the HSE.